Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 in 1941.
 By the fall of 1958, John McCarthy began working on a Lisp Compiler as he no longer felt Fortran was a worthwhile language for what he needed.
 Lisp also became one of the first programming language to have it's own interpreter with the implementation of the "eval" command!
-From that point on, Lisp was programming language on its own!
+From that point on, Lisp was programming language all its own!

 Lisp began growing and spreading out, and spawning many different dialects: